Skip to main content

 How are the potential problems in oxygen chemistry dealt with biologically?

-Dioxygen toxicity: Since toxicity arises from oxygen reduction products, enzymes that use oxygen have evolved to bind oxygen and its reduction products tightly (through metal-oxygen bonds), so they are not released into the cells where they can cause damage.
+Dioxygen toxicity: Since toxicity arises from oxygen reduction products, enzymes that use oxygen have evolved to bind oxygen and its reduction products tightly (through metal-oxygen bonds), preventing their release into the cells, where they can cause damage.
 In addition, enzymes that detoxify free dioxygen reduction products are widely found in nature.
 For example:

 • superoxide dismutase catalyzes the dismutation (self-redox) of 2 superoxides into dioxygen and hydrogen peroxide;